What you can still monitor in the Valley of the Sun

 What Encryption Means for Phoenix

-Local news stations can no longer monitor breaking incidents in real-time.
-Coverage now depends on official police statements, delaying reporting and reducing independent verification of police accounts.
+Local news stations can no longer monitor breaking incidents as they happen.
+Coverage depends on official police statements that arrive on the department's timeline, not the public's.

 What Can You Still Monitor?